Iva-Raju/PetPulse/README.md

-# PetPulse
+PetPulse – AI-Based Pet Health Monitoring
-Developed an AI-powered real-time pet stress detection system using vocal analysis, leveraging deep learning and audio signal processing.
-Built with Python, TensorFlow, Librosa, and Streamlit to classify stress levels and deliver instant alerts via an interactive interface.
+Developed an AI-based system to detect stress and wounds in pets using audio and video analysis, leveraging CNN-LSTM models for vocal stress detection and YOLOv8 for wound detection.
+Integrated multimodal AI techniques to enable automated and efficient pet health monitoring.